-Provisions of Proposed 3SHB 1412 would apply to both Superior Courts and courts of limited jurisdiction in Washington State.
+Provisions of HB 1169 would apply to both Superior Courts and courts of limited jurisdiction in Washington State.
 Since "everyone convicted of a crime [in Washington State] receives an LFO unless they meet specific criteria"1, provisions of the bill have the potential to impact all people who currently have LFOs as well as people who are convicted of crimes in the future in Washington State.

-Between 2014 and 2016, the most recent state-level data available, approximately \$220 million total in LFOs were imposed in Superior Courts (\$131 million) and courts of limited jurisdiction (\$88.8 million) in Washington State.63 Approximately 5.5% (\$12 million) of LFOs that were imposed had been collected over the same time period;1 including \$7.7 million in LFOs collected from Superior Courts and \$4.6 million in LFOs collected from courts of limited jurisdiction.63 Of LFOs that had not been collected, there is no state-level data to determine what percentage of LFOs is outstanding and what percentage has been sent to collections (personal communication, Administrative Office of the Courts [AOC], December 2021).
+In January 2022, following a three-year grant from the U.S. Department of Justice, the Washington State Supreme Court Minority and Justice Commission published their report "The Price of Justice: Legal Financial Obligations in Washington State."
+They found between 2014 and 2016 approximately \$220 million total in LFOs were imposed in Superior Courts (\$131 million) and courts of limited jurisdiction (\$88.8 million) in Washington State.
+Approximately 5.5% (\$12 million) of LFOs that were imposed had been collected over the same time period; including \$7.7 million in LFOs collected from Superior Courts and \$4.6 million in LFOs collected from courts of limited jurisdiction.
+Of LFOs that had not been collected, there is no state-level data to determine what percentage of LFOs is outstanding and what percentage has been sent to collections (personal communication, Administrative Office of the Courts [AOC], December 2021).